CovenantSQL/docs/website/versioned_docs/version-0.5.0/adpater.md

 ---
 id: version-0.5.0-adapter
-title: 📦 Adapter SDK
+title: Adapter
 original_id: adapter
 ---

 # Use Adapter to access CovenantSQL

 `CovenantSQL` provides an HTTP/HTTPS adapter service.
-Developers could access CovenantSQL like a cloud database by using HTTP Rest requests.
+Developers could access CovenantSQL like a cloud database by using HTTP RESTful requests.

 ## How to use